schauveau/nas-cmd/CustomQueries.md

 {'success': True}
 ```

 *Remark:* If the query is not successful then the JSON answer will contain an `error_code` and an `error_msg` that may or may not help you figure out what when wrong.
 Remember that this API was not intended for humans and is undocumented.
+Each CGI script has its own set of error codes.

-In practice, most CGI scripts do not care if their arguments are passed in the URL (as `name=value`) or in form-data (as `name:=value`) but it is probably wiser to pass sensitive information in form-data where they are less visible.
-A notable exception is `act` that has to be passed in the URL.
+*Remark:* Most CGI scripts do not care if their arguments are passed in the URL (as `name=value`) or in form-data (as `name:=value`) but it is probably wiser to pass sensitive information in form-data.
+A notable exception is `act` and `sid` that must to be passed in the URL.

 The query to unmount the encrypted share is similar but with `act=unmount` and argument `name_list` instead of `name`